aws-samples/sample-bedrock-video-understanding/README.md

 ### Running the Guidance
 - If you provided one or more email addresses through the environment variable `CDK_INPUT_USER_EMAILS` during setup, an email containing a username and temporary password will be sent to those addresses as part of the deployment process.
 Users can use these credentials to sign in to the web portal.

-- If you instead specified a username using `CDK_INPUT_USER_NAME`, you can log in to the web portal using that username and the password displayed in the CloudFormation output.
-This method bypasses Cognito’s email notification and password reset flow, making it suitable for workshop scenarios.

-- If neither `CDK_INPUT_USER_EMAILS` nor `CDK_INPUT_USER_NAME` was set, you will need to manually create a user by navigating to the Cognito console and adding a user to the **bedrock-mm-user-pool**.
+- If `CDK_INPUT_USER_EMAILS` was set, you will need to manually create a user by navigating to the Cognito console and adding a user to the **bedrock-mm-user-pool**.

 ### Cleanup